opentargets/ot-ui-apps/.github/pull_request_template.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.

-- [ ] Test A
+- Test A
-- [ ] Test B
+- Test B

 ## Checklist:

 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] My changes generate no new warnings
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
-- [ ] Any dependent changes have been merged and published in downstream modules